Despite my reference at one point that certain authors would have done well

 of Leto’s reign, and even manage to win his favor by warning him

-of a Tleilaxu plot.
+of one such Tleilaxu plot.

-From this point on, the Bene Gesserit change from an antagonistic role
+From this point on, the Bene Gesserit change

 On my second reading, I noticed a few flairs in God Emperor

-Leto refers to his line of gholas as “the Duncans”,
+he refers to his line of gholas as “the Duncans”,

 and to individuals as “the Duncan”.